The O'Donnell's Story

-I grew up in Mountlake Terrace and first dove into the restaurant business when I opened a 48-seat sandwich shop, in Terrace, called “The Lunch Box” in 1982.
-Just 22 years old with not much money, I am not sure how we did it, but with some help from family and friends, somehow we made it work.
+I grew up in Mountlake Terrace and first dove into the restaurant business when I opened a 48-seat sandwich shop in Terrace called “The Lunch Box” in 1982.
+Just 22 years old with not much money, I wasn’t sure how we did it, but with help from family and friends, we somehow made it work.

-In 1987 I had a chance to really get into the restaurant business and buy a struggling full service restaurant with a cocktail lounge named Michael Deans.
-Now 27 years old, married and no children, I wasn’t afraid of anything, certainly not business failure, so off we went on the latest business adventure.
-After a renovation the restaurant was renamed The 41st Street Bar and Grill, located in Everett.
-In 1996 the restaurant was again renamed, this time - Shawn O’Donnell’s.
-After 17 years at the 41st street location I worked to build from the ground up the restaurant currently located just to the east of I-5 on 128th Street in South Everett.
-We finished building the new restaurant building and opened to a welcoming crowd on September 29th 2006.
+In 1987, I had the chance to really get into the restaurant business by buying a struggling full-service restaurant with a cocktail lounge named Michael Deans.
+Now 27 years old, married and with no children, I wasn’t afraid of anything—certainly not business failure—so off we went on the latest adventure.
+After a renovation, the restaurant was renamed The 41st Street Bar and Grill, located in Everett.
+In 1996, it was renamed again, this time becoming Shawn O’Donnell’s.
+After 17 years at the 41st Street location, I worked to build from the ground up the restaurant currently located just east of I-5 on 128th Street in South Everett.
+We completed construction and opened to a welcoming crowd on September 29, 2006.

-So much fun in those early days on 128th.
-New building, new equipment, great staff, enough customers.
-Now we are called “Shawn O’Donnell’s American Grill and Irish Pub”.
-Kinda long but I felt it captured who we are and what we are trying to do.
-We were and still are having a blast exploring and learning about our grand Irish heritage.
+Those early days on 128th were so much fun—new building, new equipment, great staff, and enough customers.
+Now we are called “Shawn O’Donnell’s American Grill and Irish Pub.”
+A bit long, but I felt it captured who we are and what we strive to do.
+We were, and still are, having a blast exploring and celebrating our grand Irish heritage.

 My wife Tina and I have been married since 1979.
-Tina owned a hair salon from 1980 to 2017.
-She had an amazing run those many years at “Tina’s Hair and Tanning Salon”.
-We have two children, both who grew up bussing tables and hanging out at dad’s restaurant.
-After grabbing degrees at the University of Washington (Go Dawgs!) both Shawn Jr. and Sophie decided to give careers in this family business a go.
+Tina owned a hair salon from 1980 to 2017, enjoying an amazing run at “Tina’s Hair and Tanning Salon.”
+We have two children, both of whom grew up bussing tables and hanging out at dad’s restaurant.
+After earning degrees at the University of Washington (Go Dawgs!), both Shawn Jr. and Sophie decided to give careers in this family business a try.

-Now, with my two grown children and my sister’s daughter Kristen and neighbor kid and Shawn Jr’s UW buddy Chase, it was time to grow this business.
-We started looking for a second location and found a cool spot at the base of Seattle’s amazing and iconic Smith Tower; from 1914 until the Space Needle came along it was the tallest building west of the Mississippi.
+With my two grown children, my sister’s daughter Kristen, and our neighbor’s kid—and Shawn Jr’s UW buddy—Chase, it was time to grow the business.
+We found a great spot at the base of Seattle’s iconic Smith Tower; from 1914 until the Space Needle came along, it was the tallest building west of the Mississippi.
 We opened Shawn O’Donnell’s at the Smith Tower in September 2013.
-Buoyed by a busy Pioneer Square and four great years for the neighboring Seahawks and Sounders, this has been a great location and a resounding success.
+Buoyed by a busy Pioneer Square and four great years for the neighboring Seahawks and Sounders, this location has been a resounding success.

-Our partner Chase moved to Spokane in 2018 to be near his wife’s family and the great lifestyle that is the Spokane area.
-He wasn’t there long, before he called asking, “would you be interested in doing a restaurant in Spokane?”
-I responded, “see what you can find”.
-A short time later he called with the news that he had found the coolest restaurant he had ever seen.
-We jumped in the truck.
-What he had found was the recently closed Milford’s Fish House, a legendary Spokane watering hole for 40 years.
-After the usual haggling we bought the restaurant including the building.
-Then set to remodeling the kitchen.
-We mostly kept the pub and dining room much the same as it had been.
-We opened Shawn O’Donnell’s Spokane in December 2019 with Chase at the helm.
-It has been a booming success.
-Expect to see Chase there for many years to come.
+Our partner Chase moved to Spokane in 2018 to be near his wife’s family.
+It wasn’t long before he called with an idea: “Would you be interested in doing a restaurant in Spokane?”
+He soon found the recently closed Milford’s Fish House, a legendary Spokane watering hole for 40 years.
+We bought it, remodeled the kitchen, and kept much of the pub and dining room intact.
+Shawn O’Donnell’s Spokane opened in December 2019 with Chase at the helm, and it’s been a booming success.

 Our Restaurant Team